 Day 16 Jola – Askole:

 Early morning start to reach the trek head.
 First, we will cross the Dumurdo River then climb the Part rock and arrive Korophone.
 At Korophone we meet the Biafo Glacier which flows from Snow Lake and crosses a plateau to reach Askole.
 From here we will try to take a jeep to Skardu but if road conditions are not suitable we will walk another hour to Thongal to find transport.

 Day 17 _ Back To Civilization – Skardu:

 Enjoy your last breakfast in camp on this trek and say Khuda Hafiz to your camping staff who pitched tents and prepared meals for you during the trek.
-Board soft-top 4x4 jeeps for a bumpy ride through Karakoram.
+Board soft-top 4x4 jeeps for a bumpy ride through the Karakoram.
 This part of Baltistan is greener and more prosperous.
-We arrive at Skardu - shall we call it civilization ?
+We arrive at Skardu - shall we call it civilization?
 You must be the judge.
 Meals, the enjoyment of a shower and overnight at resort/motel.
 5-6 hour jeep ride.

 Day 18 Towards Pindi:

 A flight is booked to Islamabad, which if weather conditions mean are suitable we will be in Islamabad in just one hour - a miracle of modern technology.
-But, if the flight is cancelled we will drive back, with an overnight stop at Chilas on the Karakoram Highway.
+But, if the flight is canceled we will drive back, with an overnight stop at Chilas on the Karakoram Highway.